Wild Poses

 - Dorothy "Echo" DeBorba

-- She doesn't appear in the finished film, but she was present on at least one of the shooting dates,
+- He doesn't appear in the finished film, but he was present on at least one of the shooting dates, as revealed in a publicity photo.

 the animals: